Nicole-Alfonso/dacd-project/README.md

 > Each module has a package called test, which includes some tests to verify the correct operation of the module.
+> Packages are not included on the class diagrams.
 ---
 ### How to run the program